Sonic the Hedgehog 2 (film): Accolades

-Future
+Sequel film and television series

-In February 2022, Sega of America and Paramount Pictures confirmed that Sonic the Hedgehog 3 and a Knuckles spin-off miniseries are in development.
-Elba will reprise his role as Knuckles for the series, which is set for release on the streaming service Paramount+ in 2023.
-Sonic the Hedgehog 3 is scheduled for release on December 20, 2024.
-Schwartz will reprise his role as Sonic, while Casey, Miller and Whittington will return to write the script.
+In February 2022, Sega of America and Paramount Pictures confirmed that Sonic the Hedgehog 3 and a Knuckles spin-off miniseries were in development.
+Elba reprises his role as Knuckles for the series, which was released on the streaming service Paramount+ on April 26, 2024, after being delayed from 2023 due the 2023 Actors and Writers Strike.
+Sonic the Hedgehog 3 was released theatrically on December 20, 2024.
+Schwartz reprises his role as Sonic, while Casey, Miller and Whittington return to write the script.

-In April 2022, after Carrey announced that he was considering retirement from acting, producers Moritz and Ascher confirmed that his role as Dr. Robotnik would not be recast in any sequels if he followed through with his retirement plans, though they remained hopeful that they could develop a script good enough for him to continue the role.
+In April 2022, after Carrey announced that he was considering retirement from acting, producers Moritz and Ascher confirmed that his role as Dr. Robotnik would not be recast in any sequels if he followed through with his retirement plans, though they remained hopeful that they could develop scripts good enough for him to continue the role.
+In February 2024, it was confirmed that Carrey would be reprising his role.
+Filming began in July 2023 in Farnham, Surrey, England, albeit with no actors due to the 2023 SAG-AFTRA strike.